 Bed bugs are more than just an inconvenience and they are known to drive homeowners crazy.
 Bed bugs love to live around humans and they can breed very rapidly which means if a few bed bugs make their way into your house you may soon be dealing with a full-fledge bed bug infestation.
-Bed bugs aren’t easy to get rid of because they hide in mattresses, bedsheets, pillows, drawers, sofas, chairs and even curtains.
-But what if you leave your house empty?
-Will doing this get rid of bed bugs?
+Bed bugs aren't easy to get rid of because they hide in mattresses, bedsheets, pillows, drawers, sofas, chairs, and even curtains.
+But what if you leave your house empty, will this be the end of the bed bugs?

 While leaving your house empty for long periods just to get rid of bed bugs sounds like an extreme approach, it is an option for snowbirds and retired couples who have multiple homes to live in.
 But even if a house doesn't have any humans living in it bed bugs can still find a food source in the form of rats, mice, and even shrews.
 There are other factors that determine how long bed bugs can live in a vacant house and in this article, we will help you understand how long can you expect bed bugs to live inside an empty house.